tapan-samal/Interview-Questions/JavaScript.md

    <h3>53.
 Explain some important Array methods in JavaScript…?</h3>
     <p>
-       Array.push(): Adds elements to the end of an array. <br>
+       array.push(): Add new elements to the end of an array and changes the length. <br>
-       Array.pop(): Removes the last element from the end of an array. <br>
+       array.pop(): Remove the last element of an array and returns the removed element. <br>
-       Array.unshift(): Adds one or more elements to the beginning of an array. <br>
+       array.unshift(): Add elements to the beginning of an array and changes the length. <br>
-       Array.shift(): Removes the first element from the beginning of an array. <br>
+       array.shift(): Removes the first element of an array and returns the shifted element. <br>
+       delete array[index]: Deletes the element from an array without changing length. <br>
-       Array.concat(): Create new array by combining arrays. <br>
+       array1.concat(array2): Create new array by combining the arrays. <br>
-       Array.join(): Join all elements of an array into a single string and allows to specify a separator. <br>
+       array.join(): Return a new string by concatenating all the elements of an array and allows to specify a separator. <br>
-       Array.toString(): Converts an array to a string representation. <br>
+       array.toString(): Return a string with array values separated by commas. <br>
-       Array.sort(): Sort the elements in alphabetic/ascending order in an array. <br>
+       array.sort(): Sort the elements in alphabetic/ascending order in an array. <br>
-       Array.reverse(): Reverse the order of elements in an array. <br>
+       array.reverse(): Reverse the order of elements and overwrites the source array. <br>
-       Array.slice(): Return a subset of new array from starting index to end index(end index excluded). <br>
+       array.slice(startIndex, endIndex): Return a subset of new array from starting index to end index(excluded) and not modify source array. <br>
-       Array.splice():  Used to add, remove or replace the elements in an array(startIndex, deleteCount, ...itemsAdd).<br>
+       array.splice(startIndex, deleteCount, ...addItems): Used to add, remove or replace the elements and return deleted element and modify source array.<br>
+       array.indexOf(): Returns first index position of specified element in an array, otherwise return -1. <br>
-       Array.indexOf(): Returns the index of specified element in an array. <br>
+       array.lastIndexOf(): Returns last index position of specified element in an array, otherwise return -1. <br>
-       Array.find(): Return the first element that satisfies the condition and if not return undefined. <br>
+       array.find(): Return the first element that satisfied the condition, otherwise return undefined. <br>
-       Array.filter(): Return an array of elements that satisfies the condition.
+       array.flat(Infinity): Return new array by flattening a nested array. <br>
+       Array.isArray(array): Return true if object is array, otherwise return false. <br>
+       array.includes(): Return true if array contains specified value, otherwise return false. <br>  array.every(): Check all the elements satisfy the condition and return boolean value. <br>  array.some(): Check atlest one element satisfy the condition and return boolean value. <br>  array.fill(): Replace the value from startIndex to endIndex. <br>  array.forEach(): Loop and modified the original array with updated elements. <br>  array.map(): Loop and Return a new array with updated elements. <br>
+       array.filter(): Loop and filtered the elements as per the condition with a new array. <br>
+       array.reduce(): Loop and accumulate the elements into a single value as per condition with new array. <br>
     </p>

    <h3>54.
 Explain some important Math methods in JavaScript…?</h3>
     <p>
-       Math.random(): Returns a pseudo-random number between 0 and 1 (inclusive of 0, but not 1). <br>
+       Math.random(): Returns a random number between 0 and 1 (inclusive of 0, exclusive 1). <br>
        Math.round(): Rounds a number to the nearest integer. <br>
        Math.ceil(): Rounds a number up to the nearest integer. <br>
        Math.floor(): Rounds a number down to the nearest integer. <br>
        Math.max(): Returns the largest numbers. <br>
-       Math.min(): Returns the smallest numbers.
+       Math.min(): Returns the smallest numbers. <br>
+       Math.abs(): Returns the absolute value of a number, remove negative sign. <br>
+       Math.sqrt(): Calculates the square root of a number. <br>  Math.pow(): Calculates the power of a number.
     </p>

    <h3>55.
 Explain some important methods of Object on JavaScript…?</h3>
     <p>
+       Object.create(): Creates a new object with the specified prototype object and properties. <br>
-       Object.keys(objName): Returns an array of a given object's own enumerable property names. <br>
+       Object.keys(objName): Return keys of an object. <br>
+       Object.values(objName): Return values of an object. <br>
+       Object.is(obj1, obj2): Compare the value of objects and return true or false . <br>
-       Object.values(objName): Returns an array of a given object's own enumerable property values. <br>
+       Object.entries(objName): Returns an array containing object's property [key, value] pairs. <br>
-       Object.entries(objName): Returns an array of a given object's own enumerable property [key, value] pairs. <br>
+       Object.fromEntries(objName): Returns a new object from an iterable of [key, value] pairs.
+Revers of Object.entries(). <br>
-       Object.assign(objName): Copies the values of all enumerable properties from one or more source objects to a target object. <br>
-       Object.freeze(objName): Freezes an object, preventing new properties from being added and existing properties from being                 removed or modified.
+       Object.assign({}, sourceObj): Clone a object with shallow copy. <br>
+       Object.freeze(objName): Making an object completely immutable.
+Not allowed to add, delete, modify. <br>
+       Object.seal(objName): Making an object partially mutable.
+Only modification is allowed.
     </p>

-//////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
+   /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

    <h2>F. Asynchronous :</h2>
     <h3>56.
 What are differences between Asynchronous and Synchronous operations in JavaScript...?
 Imp</h3>
     <p>
-      Synchronous : <br />
+       Synchronous : <br />
-       JavaScript is a single-threaded and synchronous by default. <br>
+      > JavaScript is a single-threaded and synchronous by default. <br>
-       Synchronous is a process of executing the code one after another in a sequential order. <br />
+      > Synchronous is a process of executing the code one after another in a sequential order. <br />
-       This operation block the main program flow untill the current task is completed. <br />
+      > This operation block the main program flow untill the current task is completed. <br />
-       Synchronous operations are predictable and straightforward because they occur in order they are written.<br /><br />
+      > Synchronous operations are predictable and straightforward because they occur in order they are written.<br /><br />
-         Asynchronous : <br />
+     Asynchronous : <br />
-       Asynchronous operations allow the program to executing multiple tasks parallelly without waiting for the current task to                 complete. <br />
+      > Asynchronous operations allow the program to executing multiple tasks parallelly without waiting for the current task to complete. <br />
-       Asynchronous operation is essential for resposive web applications and avoid time consuming. <br />
+      > Asynchronous operation is essential for resposive web applications and avoid time consuming. <br />
-       JavaScript provides mechanisms like callbacks, setTimeout, setInterval, promises and Async/await with asynchronous code. <br /><br />
+      > JavaScript provides mechanisms like callbacks, setTimeout, setInterval, promises and Async/await with asynchronous code. <br /><br />
     </p>

    <h3>57.
 What is Callback Function and it's uses in real application in JavaScript...?
 Imp</h3>
     <p>
        A callback function is a function that passed into another function as an argument.<br />
-       It is invoked inside the outer function to complete the task. <br />
+       It is invoked inside the main function to complete the task. <br />
        Callback functions are a fundamental concept in asynchronous programming, allowing to work with events, timers, fetch API and more.<br /><br>

     Uses of Callback Function: <br />
       > Iteration(forEach, map, filter, reduce) <br />
       > Event handling <br />
       > Asynchronous operations(setTimeout, setInterval) <br />